Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-2.md

 *Caster Level:* 19th; *Weight:* 3 lb.

+### Libram of Silver Magic
-**Libram of Silver Magic:** This mystic book is of great value to arcane spellcasters of neutral alignment (LN, N, CN).
+This mystic book is of great value to arcane spellcasters of neutral alignment (LN, N, CN).
 Study of the work requires one week.
 Upon completion, the neutral arcane caster gains a +1 inherent bonus to the ability score controlling his or her arcane